sfosc/sfosc/content/sfosc-book/business-models.md

 The open core models generally are paired with a non-copyleft license, since to do otherwise would compromise your ability to produce derivative works without copyright assignment.
-A particularly closed twist on this model is the one employed by [MongoDB](https://www.mongodb.com/): they require contributors to assign the rights to their copyright to MongoDB (the contributor also retains their rights, a change to standard copyright assignment).
+A particularly close twist on this model is the one employed by [MongoDB](https://www.mongodb.com/): they require contributors to assign the rights to their copyright to MongoDB (the contributor also retains their rights, a change to standard copyright assignment).
 This allows MongoDB